microsoft/WhatTheHack/000-HowToHack/WTH-HowToHostAHack.md

 #### Getting there

 - In-Person
+	- Attendees show up at the physical venue
-	- Attendees join team via join code
+	- Event team join code is presented on the screen or whiteboard
- 	- If an in-person hack, attendees should be instructed to join the MS Team at event kick off
+ 	- Attendees should be instructed to join the MS Team at event kick off

 - Virtual

-	- Attendees join via the "Meet Now" meeting in the General Channel
-    - If a virtual hack, attendees should be added to the MS Team before the event based on registration
+	- Attendees should have been added to the MS Team before the event based on registration
-	- The Lead Coach and all coaches should start a meeting in the General channel 15-20 mins before the kick off.
+	- The Lead Coach should start a meeting in the General channel 15-20 mins before the kick off by clicking the "Meet Now" button.
+	- The Lead Coach should set the name of the meeting as "Kick Off Meeting"
-	- Attendees click the purple "join" button in the General channel to join the kick off.
-This can be tricky as most Teams users are used to clicking a "join" button in their calendar invite.
+	- Attendees click the link to the General Channel in their calendar invite, then click the purple "Join" button in the General channel to join the kick off.
+This can be tricky as most Teams users are used to clicking a "Join" button in their calendar invite.
 Congratulate all attendees when they join the meeting for completing their first challenge:  finding the kick off meeting!

+**Note:** It is important for the Lead Coach to start the kick-off meeting ahead of the start time.
+It is technically possible to have multiple parallel meetings in a channel at the same time.
+If a meeting has not been started, arriving attendees may start their own meeting(s) in the General channel by clicking the "Meet Now" button.
+This can lead to confusion as to which one to join!

 #### The logistics
-- Use the Event KickOff presentation to cover logistics
+- Use the Event Kick Off presentation to cover logistics
-- Join the General Channel meeting at the start of your event.
-Communicate to the attendees the details and flow of the event.
-We highly recommend using video on during this session as it really helps drive the collaboration and interaction with the group.
+- Communicate to the attendees the details and flow of the event.
+- If virtual, we highly recommend the lead coach turning his/her/their camera on during this session as it really helps drive the collaboration and interaction with the group.
-- Lead Coach covers logistics
+- Lead Coach covers logistics of how everyone will interact using Microsoft Teams (Squad Channels, Feedback Channel, Files Tab, Challenges Tab).
+Attendees may not have experience using Microsoft Teams, or they may not have experience with how it will be used during the hack event!
 - Determine how you may want to break the attendees up into smaller peer groups during the group challenges based on the style of the event you will be delivering.
 - Forming Squads
 	- Load balanced by skill level